technorabilia/docker-bits/README.md

 cd docker-bits/lsio
 ```

-You will find one file and multiple directories.
+You will find one file `docker-env.cfg` and multiple directories.
 Each directory represents a supported application.

 ```markdown
 docker-env.cfg